yanxinnn/web-nyu-idm/README.md

 # web-nyu-idm

-## This is my code for the class Intro to Web Dev at NYU
+## This is my code for the class Intro to Web Dev at NYU taught by Melanie Hoff

 I love eggs